 Course Number: HON 3397H

 Instructor: Trninic

-Instructional Mode: Synchronous
+Instructional Mode: Face-to-Face

-Class Number: 27284
+Class Number: 25363

-Days and Times: TTH 11:30 AM-1:00 PM
+Days and Times: MW 1:00 PM-2:30 PM

 This course approaches the larger intersection of war and literature through a Medicine & Society focus.
 In examining narratives of war written by veterans, medics, and civilians, students will consider the physical and psychological wounds inherent in the battlefield, the hospital, the homecoming, and beyond.
 Texts may include writings by Louisa May Alcott, Walt Whitman, Ernest Hemingway, Kurt Vonnegut, and Nora Okja Keller.
-Health and Healing in AfricaCourse Number:HIST 4397HInstructor:CheryInstructional Mode:SynchronousClass Number:28397Days and Times:MW 1:00 PM-2:30 PM